 • There is no eligibility for a session of care provided by an IHC service, where more than one child in a group of 5 children is the nominated child for that session of care.

-Further to the above limitation on eligibility, the CCS hourly rate cap for approved child care provided by an IHC child care service is per family, not per child as is the case for all other approved child care service types.
+Further to the above limitation on eligibility, the CCS hourly rate cap for approved child care provided by an IHC child care service is per family, not per child like all other approved child care service types.
 To give effect to the family rate and family rate cap, an individual is eligible for CCS or ACCS for only one child (the nominated child) among any group of 5 children being cared for in the same session of care in the same home (2.6.6.20).

 Act reference: FAAct section 85BA Eligibility for CCS, section 85EA Only one individual eligible at a time, section 85EC Only one individual eligible in substitution for individual who has died, section 85ED No eligibility for child who is in care of State or Territory or member of prescribed class, section 85EE Maximum period of eligibility for individual who is absent from Australia